-3.6.1 FINANCIAL VIABILITY AND MANAGEMENT ANALYSIS
+3.6.
+FINANCIAL VIABILITY AND MANAGEMENT ANALYSIS

 The Mkhambathini Municipality has a clear workable financial plan in line with the Three-year funding model.
 Furthermore, the municipality is viable and is striving to ensure that it remains viable, this is assisted by Senior Managers being able to analyse financial reports and identify risks related to municipal spending patterns.
 The municipality always strive to be realistic in budgeting given its limited revenue streams.
 The Municipal ratio currently is 7:1, this translate that the municipal current assets are 7 times higher than municipal current liabilities which is above the norm of 3:1.
 This indicative, that should the municipal liabilities be due, the municipality will be in the position to pay them.
-The indigent register has currently been reviewed by the municipality on an annual basis.